emok032/pokerpal/README.md

+PokerPal:

+PokerPal is a collaboration with the goal of facilitating poker games for local communities.
+Whether you're traveling cross-country or

+----- Start Bootstrap -----
 # [Start Bootstrap](http://startbootstrap.com/) - [Grayscale](http://startbootstrap.com/template-overviews/grayscale/)

 [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.